 I delayed breakfast knowing I would find something at the Capital City Public Market, which started at the Grove Plaza below and extended down 8th Street.

 The market was full of local vendors ranging from arts and crafts to meat purveyors.
 And, I found breakfast…a luscious warm cinnamon roll.
 But after enjoying the market I wondered where the veggies were and when I inquired, I found that the Boise Farmer’s Market was a few blocks away at 10th and Grove streets.

-It was a nice walk over to that market and I instantly found herbs, veggies, cheeses, honey and more.
+It was a nice walk over to that market and I instantly found herbs, veggies, cheeses, honey, and more.
 Both the Boise Farmer’s Market and the Capital City Market are seasonal but the Boise market has an indoor location in winter.
 Be sure and check their websites for opening times and dates.

 It was at the Boise Farmer’s Market that I finally found the Idaho potatoes, surviving heirloom tomatoes (it was fall), locally made jams and, my favorite, the folks from Purple Sage Farms, Tim and Tamara.
-I was intrigued with the fresh smells and impressed by the quality of the herbs.
-They grow fresh herbs, greens, and specialty produce in greenhouses and also raise grass-fed, hormone- and-antibiotic-free sheep, goats and cattle.
+I was intrigued by the fresh smells and impressed by the quality of the herbs.
+They grow fresh herbs, greens, and specialty produce in greenhouses and also raise grass-fed, hormone- and-antibiotic-free sheep, goats, and cattle.
 But they are herb experts and are quick to offer advice and guidance.
 If I lived in Boise, I’d be a regular customer for sure!